Hopf type rigidity for thermostats: Thermostats without conjugate points

-Now we are ready to prove the main result of this section.
-This theorem shows a relationship between conjugacy and equation \eqref{Jacobi-eq} that is called {\it Jacobi equation}.

-\begin{Theorem} Thermostat has no conjugate points if and only if solution of the Jacobi equation (\ref{Jacobi-eq}) vanish at most once. \end{Theorem} \begin{proof} Assume that thermostat has no conjugate points.
-By lemma \ref{E-cap-V=0} it is possible to see $d_{\dot{\gamma}(0)}\phi_t(E)$ as a graph over the horizontal subspace for $t\in(0,T]$.
+\begin{proof}[Proof of Theorem \ref{MS3}] Assume that a thermostat has no conjugate points and let $\gamma(t)$, $0\le t\le T$, be a unit speed thermostat geodesic.
+Using Lemma \ref{E-cap-V=0}, we see that $d_{\dot{\gamma}(0)}\phi_t(E)$ as a graph over the horizontal subspace for $t\in(0,T]$.
 We can express